Ayushman Joshi

 Ayushman Desraj Shrestha Joshi is a Nepalese Model/TV host turned Actor.

 He is married to Nepalese film actress Priyanka Karki DS Joshi.

 Early life

 He was born to a Newari family on 17 December 1993 to Bhavendra Man Joshi and financial CEO Raveena Desraj Shrestha.
-Born into a wealthy and culturally rich family, he experienced a privileged upbringing, reflecting the prosperity of his caste.

 Career

 He started his career as a VJ from programs "Hollybollywood” and “Global Beats" on Kantipur Television, and debuted as an actor from film Chapali height 2 which was average success.

 Beside this, he has appeared in cameo role in Chakka Panja 2, in Katha Kathmandu (2018) and in Changa Chett (2018).

 Joshi is the winner of Face of House of Fashion En Vogue 2015, which was held at Hotel Radisson, Kathmandu.